ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 The literature establishes three critical facts.
 First, historians value land-grant GIS layers because they unlock settlement and landscape questions that text alone cannot answer.
 Second, traditional platting methods are too slow and too localized to deliver colony-scale coverage.
 Third, the piecemeal datasets that do exist furnish both ground truth and a methodological benchmark for any attempt at automation.
 This study addresses this bottleneck by testing whether large language models can shoulder the coordinate-extraction burden—potentially transforming Virginia's colonial patents from archival prose to research-ready GIS at scale.

 ## 2.2 Large Language Models for Geolocation
-Building on the manual coordinate-extraction bottleneck outlined in § 2.1, recent advances in large language models (LLMs) suggest that much of the geoparsing pipeline can now be automated. **Coordinate extraction**—sometimes called *geoparsing*—comprises two subtasks: (i) identifying candidate toponyms in running text and (ii) resolving each mention to a unique set of latitude/longitude coordinates.
+Building on the manual coordinate-extraction bottleneck outlined in § 2.1, recent advances in large language models (LLMs) suggest that much of the geoparsing pipeline can now be automated.
+Coordinate extraction—sometimes called *geoparsing*—comprises two subtasks: (i) identifying candidate toponyms in running text and (ii) resolving each mention to a unique set of latitude/longitude coordinates.

 The evolution of this field has moved through several distinct methodological phases.
 Rule-based gazetteer look-ups dominated early work, providing limited accuracy when dealing with ambiguous place names.
 Neural architectures such as CamCoder [@Gritta2018_camcoder] subsequently improved performance through learned contextual representations.
 Most recently, fine-tuned large language models have demonstrated substantial breakthroughs in toponym resolution accuracy.

 A representative example of this latest approach comes from Hu et al. [@Hu2024_toponym_llm], who adapted 7–13 billion-parameter open-source models (e.g., Mistral-7B, Llama 2-7B) to generate an unambiguous administrative string for each toponym before invoking a standard geocoding API.
-Their fine-tuned Mistral-7B achieved an Accuracy@161 km of 0.91, outperforming previous neural methods by multiple percentage points and improving toponym resolution accuracy by 13%; on the less ambiguous WikToR corpus the same architecture reached 0.98.
+Their fine-tuned Mistral-7B achieved an Accuracy@161 km of 0.91, outperforming previous neural methods by multiple percentage points and improving toponym resolution accuracy by 13%.
+On the less ambiguous WikToR corpus the same architecture reached 0.98.
 Crucially, these gains were realized on commodity hardware, underscoring the practicality of parameter-efficient fine-tuning for large corpora.

 Addressing the persistent challenge of annotation scarcity, Wu et al. [@wu2025geosg] introduced GeoSG, a self-supervised graph neural network that learns spatial semantics from Point-of-Interest (POI)–text relationships.
 This approach predicts document coordinates without any annotated training samples, nearly matching supervised baselines on two urban benchmarks.
 In a similar vein, Savarro et al. [@savarro2024geolingit] demonstrated that Italian tweets can be geolocated to both regional and point coordinates by fine-tuning decoder-only LLMs on the GeoLingIt shared task, further confirming that pretrained language models can internalize subtle linguistic cues of place.